neuefische/web-exercises/sessions/react-state-3/journal-app-favorite-button-shared-state/README.md

 # React State: Journal App with Favorite Button and Shared State

-Currently our favorite feature of the journal app is using a local state.
-We want to store this information in the shared state alongside the other entry data.
+In this challenge we want to store the favorite feature in the shared state alongside the other entry data.

-> 💡 You can use this template as a starting point, but if you are far enough along with your own Journal App please use yours instead.

 ## Task